About Dixie Dude Ranch

 Student pilots stationed in San Antonio during World War II for training were among the first guests and contributed greatly to the success of the business during the early years.
 The young servicemen were in search of a home away from home, and they found it in the serenity of the Texas Hill Country ranch.
 For a dollar or two they could get a comfortable place to sleep, enjoy plenty of home-cooked food, ride horses during the day and dance to country music at night.
 Word spread of the ranch owners' warmth and hospitality, and the business was passed on from one generation to the next.

-Today, Clay Conoly—Billie and Dee Crowell's grandson—manages the ranch with his wife Diane and their two sons.
-The original ranch house burned down in 1964 and was replaced the same year with a limestone building that is now the ranch headquarters.
-Guests congregate in the community dining room for family-style meals, or gather in the spacious living room—called the Roundup Room—to read, watch television, chat or stretch out on one of the sofas.
+Today, seventh generation Texan, Clay Conoly—Billie and Dee Crowell's grandson—manages the ranch with his wife Diane and their two sons.
+Guests congregate in the community dining room for family-style meals, or gather in the spacious living room—called the Roundup Room—to read, watch television, dance to songs on the jukebox, chat or stretch out on one of the sofas.
 An antique piano parked against a side wall is available to any visitors inclined to tickle the ivories, and antique saddles from the Conoly family's collection are proudly displayed for those interested in touching a piece of Texas history.